You Know What You Are Getting Into Bed With

 even if all that’s left

-is ash clinging to her hands.
+is ash clinging to your hands.

-She would crown herself queen
+Fire would crown itself queen

 of the wreckage,